 [Section 41 amended by No. 16 of 2008 s.
 15.]

-42. Commencement or suspension of mining
+42. Commencement or suspension of mining to be notified

 (1) The principal employer or the manager of a mine must, in accordance with the regulations, notify the district inspector for the region in which the mine is situated —